Intel's Ronler Acres Plant

 Serendipity

 I drove to Eugene this morning.
-I took my daughter Kathryn and her friend Emily to "Duck Days" at the University of Oregon.
+I took my daughter and her friend to "Duck Days" at the University of Oregon.
 The girls are trying to make up their minds what school they want to attend next fall.
 Right now it seems to be between the University of Washington in Seattle and U of O in Eugene.

 The University had sent us a parking pass that was supposedly good for lot 34, but when we got there the lot was completely full.
 I stopped at a gate house and explained our dilemma.
 The man there gave us a map and pointed out where there were some long term parking meters where we might be able to find a spot.
-I asked the girls for ten to twenty quarters and Kathryn gave me a handfull.
+I asked the girls for ten to twenty quarters and daughter gave me a handfull.
 I dropped the girls at the union and drove to the recommended spot.
 There were a whole bunch of spaces there and the meters were good for five hours.
 It was 11 AM, so five hours would take us to 4 PM, which should be good enough.
 So how much is this going to cost?
 25 cents buys you 20 minutes, so I start shoving quarters in.
 I run out just as the meter reaches five hours.
 Bizarre.

 Science Demo